skip to Main Content

 Zoé Lebrun-Southcott, MES — Executive Director and Wildlife Biologist

-Zoé has been working on research, recovery, and the conservation of bird species at risk in North America since 2006.
-Prior to taking on her current role at BECO in 2014, she developed a wide range of skills from working with organizations including the Canadian Wildlife Service, Wildlife Preservation Canada, and Bird Studies Canada.
-Zoé brings to BECO a passion for bird conservation and working with species at risk in Ontario, and a diverse background of experience from field expertise to project management and development.
-In her dual role as Executive Director and Wildlife Biologist, Zoé is responsible for developing and building the capacity of BECO and reporting to the board of directors, as well as working closely with Andrew Campomizzi, BECO’s research scientist, on project design, implementation, and reporting.
+Zoé has been working on research and the conservation of bird species at risk in North America since 2006.
+Prior to co-founding BECO in 2013, she contributed to numerous songbird and shorebird conservation projects in the U.S. and Canada, working for government, academia, and non-governmental organizations, most notably the Canadian Wildlife Service and Wildlife Preservation Canada.
+Zoé has a passion for on-the-ground conservation, especially for songbirds at risk in Ontario, and a diverse range of experience, from field data collection to project management and development.
+In her dual role as Executive Director and Wildlife Biologist, Zoé is responsible for overseeing operations, managing grants and contracts, and reporting to the board of directors, as well as working on project design, field research, reporting, publishing, and communications.

 Andrew Campomizzi, PhD — Research Scientist

-Dr. Campomizzi has worked as an avian ecologist for more than 15 years.
-He began working with BECO in 2014 after completing post-doctoral research at the Institute of Renewable Natural Resources at Texas A&M University.
-He has contributed to the study and conservation of birds through 15 peer-reviewed publications, 11 presentations at conferences, and many meetings with government agencies, non-governmental organizations, and private landowners.
-Dr. Campomizzi brings to BECO his research focus on spatial and temporal patterns of distribution, abundance, and reproductive success in birds, particularly for species at risk.
-His work for BECO includes study design; GIS analyses; statistical analyses; collection of field data; and writing proposals, reports, and manuscripts for publication.
+Dr. Campomizzi began working in avian ecology in 2001.
+He co-founded BECO in 2013 after completing post-doctoral research at the Institute of Renewable Natural Resources at Texas A&M University, where he also completed a MS and PhD in Wildlife and Fisheries Sciences.
+He has contributed to the study and conservation of birds through peer-reviewed publications, presentations at conferences, and many meetings with government agencies, non-governmental organizations, and private landowners.
+Dr. Campomizzi’s research focus is on spatial and temporal patterns of distribution, abundance, and reproductive success in birds, particularly for species at risk.
+His work for BECO includes study design; field data collection; geographic information systems; statistical analyses; and writing proposals, reports, and manuscripts for publication.

 More information about Dr. Campomizzi’s research, including publications, is available on ResearchGate.